RGB-Pointmap Pretraining for Unified 3D Scene Understanding: Related Work

 \textbf{3D Vision–Language Pretraining. } 3D vision–language pretraining aligns a 3D encoder with pretrained CLIP models~\cite{radford2021learning,tschannen2025siglip,sun2023eva,fang2023data} and has become a common paradigm for 3D representation learning.
 Most previous works adopt point clouds as the input modality to train encoders.
 PointCLIP-series~\cite{zhang2022pointclip,zhu2023pointclip}, ULIP-series~\cite{xue2023ulip,xue2024ulip}, PointBind~\cite{guo2023point}, CLIP$^2$~\cite{zeng2023clip2} OpenShape~\cite{liu2023openshape}, Uni3D~\cite{zhouuni3d}, MixCon3D~\cite{gao2023mixcon3d}, and OccTIP~\cite{nguyen2025occlusion} pretrain point cloud encoders that show strong zero-shot performance on 3D object recognition and cross-modal 3D object retrieval.
 Subsequent work extends this paradigm to scene-level understanding~\cite{zhu20233d,jia2024sceneverse,arnaud2025locate,chen2023clip2scene,ding2023pla,yang2024regionplc}.
 However, point cloud encoders operate in a modality misaligned with 2D pretrained backbones, preventing direct reuse of rich 2D priors and requiring large-scale 3D pretraining to maintain generalization.

 To better exploit 2D pretrained priors, alternative approaches adopt 2D-compatible representations.
 DuoduoCLIP~\cite{lee2024duoduo} uses multi-view images, while OpenDlign~\cite{mao2024opendlign} and CLIP2Point~\cite{huang2023clip2point} use depth maps to adapt 2D encoders to 3D tasks.
 However, these projections retain incomplete geometric information, which limits performance on complex and global spatial reasoning.
 Recent methods based on 3D Gaussian splatting~\cite{qin2024langsplat,li2025langsplatv2,jiao2025clip,liao2025clip,li2025scenesplat} provide another direction, but are primarily evaluated on 3D segmentation, restricting their demonstrated applicability.
 POMA-3D~\cite{mao2025poma} is an early attempt at learning 3D representations from pointmaps.
-However, it relies solely on pointmap inputs, lacking color information and thus missing important appearance cues.
-Its training paradigm also underutilizes the structural properties of multi-view pointmaps.
-In contrast, our approach integrates images and pointmaps to jointly model geometry and appearance, and adopts a pointmap-oriented training paradigm that better exploits cross-view information to learn unified 3D representations.
+However, POMA-3D relies solely on pointmaps and thus misses important appearance cues.
+Its multi-stage training and JEPA-style cross-view alignment also incur substantial training costs.
+In contrast, our method jointly models geometry and appearance from images and pointmaps to learn unified 3D representations.
+The proposed geometric and grounded view alignment objectives further enable UniScene3D to exploit cross-view information more effectively while remaining computationally efficient.